 I1 — Input Data File

-The input data files shows the status of the inputs that are connected to the input module (aside from forces).
-Inputs are read during the first part of the processor scan cycle.
+The input data files shows the status of the inputs that connect to the input module (aside from forces).
+The processor reads inputs during the first part of the processor scan cycle.

 An example of an instruction that utilizes the input tags is the XIC (Examine if Closed) instruction.